 Refund to the retailer or distributor the full amount of the deposits collected under section 95366(b)(1) for all used small containers of automotive refrigerant certified under section 95362 that were returned.
 A manufacturer or designated return agency must count and record the number of small containers of automotive refrigerant that have been breached.

-Ensure that all deposits that are not returned or refunded by manufacturers to retailers and distributors under section 95366(b)(4) and all deposits collected by retailers that are transferred to manufacturers under section 95366(a)(4) will accrue to an account managed by the manufacturer or its designee to be used solely as described in section 95366(b)(6) for the purpose of enhancing the consumer education program or other programs, projects, and measures reducing greenhouse gas emissions as approved by the ARB.
+Ensure that all deposits that are not returned or refunded by manufacturers to retailers and distributors under section 95366(b)(4) and all deposits collected by retailers that are transferred to manufacturers under section 95366(a)(4) will accrue to an account managed by the manufacturer or its designee to be used solely as described in section 95366(b)(6) for the purpose of enhancing the consumer education program or other programs, projects, and measures reducing greenhouse gas emissions as approved by the CARB.
 The manufacturer or its designee must report and account for how these account funds are spent in accordance with section 95367(a)(5) of this subarticle.

 Separately account for any funds attributable to unclaimed deposits, expend those funds only on enhanced educational programs or other programs, projects, and measures reducing greenhouse gas emissions approved by the Executive Officer.
 The enhanced educational programs are designed to inform consumers of measures to reduce GHG emissions associated with do-it-yourself recharging of MVAC systems.
-The manufacturers or their designees are to provide to ARB an accounting of the collection and expenditures of these funds as described in section 95367(a)(5).
+The manufacturers or their designees are to provide to CARB an accounting of the collection and expenditures of these funds as described in section 95367(a)(5).
 Examples of enhanced education programs include, but are not limited to: improved Internet website support, development of additional educational materials, training and outreach to the consumer via retailers, development and usage of videos and other means of demonstrations at retail sites.
 Examples of programs, projects, and measures reducing greenhouse gas emissions include, but are not limited to: improved recycling or disposal of old refrigerants, and research, evaluation, and promotion of low GWP refrigerants.
 A manufacturer or its designee must provide a description of any proposed enhanced educational programs in its application for certification of small containers of automotive refrigerant, and must obtain the Executive Officer's approval before it can expend funds attributable to unclaimed deposits on that enhanced educational program.
 For other programs or projects, a manufacturer or its designee must provide a description and obtain the Executive Officer's approval before it can expend funds attributable to unclaimed deposits.

-A manufacturer may designate an entity to collect consumer deposits pursuant to section 95366(a)(4), to spend these funds on enhanced education programs or other programs, projects, and measures reducing greenhouse gas emissions as approved by the ARB pursuant to sections 95366(b)(5) and 95366(b)(6), and fulfill reporting requirements pursuant to sections 95367(a)(5) and 95367(a)(6).
-This designation is subject to advance review and approval by ARB's Executive Officer.
+A manufacturer may designate an entity to collect consumer deposits pursuant to section 95366(a)(4), to spend these funds on enhanced education programs or other programs, projects, and measures reducing greenhouse gas emissions as approved by the CARB pursuant to sections 95366(b)(5) and 95366(b)(6), and fulfill reporting requirements pursuant to sections 95367(a)(5) and 95367(a)(6).
+This designation is subject to advance review and approval by CARB's Executive Officer.

+No later than January 1, 2030, all unclaimed deposits held by a manufacturer, or their designee under section 95366(b)(5), must be exhausted.

 A manufacturer may designate an additional facility to receive and store returned used small containers of automotive refrigerant and to pay consumer refunds specified in section 95366(a) and (b) at the time a container is returned.
 Such a facility may be either a retail store or an entity that is not affiliated with a retail store.